martinmugnier/martinmugnier.github.io/_pages/about.md

 My main field of research is Econometrics, with a focus on the identification and estimation of nonlinear panel data models.
 I am particularly interested in the use of high-dimensional statistics and machine learning tools (e.g., unsupervised clustering for grouped fixed effects) to solve such problems.

-I hold a Ph.D. in Economics from the [Institut Polytechnique de Paris](https://www.ip-paris.fr/), which I prepared at [CREST](http://crest.science/) and defended at [ENSAE Paris](https://www.ensae.fr/) in June 2023.
+I hold a PhD in Economics from the [Institut Polytechnique de Paris](https://www.ip-paris.fr/), which I prepared at [CREST](http://crest.science/) and defended at [ENSAE Paris](https://www.ensae.fr/) in June 2023.

 **Contact:** martin \[dot\] mugnier \[at\] psemail \[dot\] eu.